SylvainGa/Tesla-Link/README.md

 You can find more details on how to use the application by reading the [Operating Guide] (https://github.com/SylvainGa/Tesla-Link/blob/V9.0.0/Tesla-Link-OperatingGuide.pdf).

 ## Changelog since forking from srwalter:
+V9.1.3 Added the following:
+- Compiled with CIQ 7.4.3
-V9.1.3 Tesla has increased the size of the return data so much that the background process has not enough memory to treat it as a dictionary.
+- Tesla has increased the size of the return data so much that the background process has not enough memory to treat it as a dictionary.
 This version parsed the raw data to fetch the required fields.

 V9.1.2 Added the following:
 - Compiled with CIQ 7.3.0